Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 • G2 rating: NICE CXone scores a 4.3/5 based on 1,636 reviews.

 • Pricing plan: Plans are priced at $71–$209 per month.
-Call monitoring features are spread into different plans.
+Call monitoring features are spread across different plans.
 There is also a feature-heavy ultimate plan at $249 per month.

 • Top features: Enlighten AI for CX, journey orchestration, and call routing functionality top the list.